Hopelessly Devoted to You: Background

 Halfway through shooting Grease, Newton-John's contractually-entitled vocal solo had yet to be written.
 John Farrar, Newton-John's personal producer, wrote the song and submitted it to the film's production team.
 They were reluctant, but eventually approved it; shooting and recording took place after the rest of the film had been completed.

 In June 2004, Farrar recalled writing the song: "I spent the longest period writing the lyrics of any song I've ever written.
 Every thesaurus and every rhyming dictionary I had, just trying to really make it work properly".

 Critical reception

 Upon its release, Record World named it "a '50s-inspired love ballad with the production sound of the '70s."
+Billboard commented that "Newton-John's vocal shines on this pretty ballad taken from the Grease soundtrack.
+The production is string laden, romantic and catchy."
+A reviewer from Cash Box said that the single "has a wide-ranging appeal.
+Serenading pedal steel and rhythm guitars, easy beat, strings and Olivia's bright and emotional singing make this gentle track well-suited to Top 40, MOR and country formats."